Paul, Weiss, Rifkind, Wharton & Garrison: EO 14237 and pro bono deal with Second Trump administration

-According to a March 2025 report by The New Yorker on the negotiations between the Trump administration and Paul, Weiss, the firm's management believed that the price of surrendering to the Trump administration "was tolerable ... fighting the order in court had good prospects of success—but Karp thought that any win would arrive too late."
+According to a March 2025 report by The New Yorker on the negotiations between the Trump administration and Paul, Weiss, the firm's management believed that the price of surrendering to the Trump administration "was tolerable... fighting the order in court had good prospects of success—but Karp thought that any win would arrive too late."
 Two granddaughters of Simon Rifkind wrote to Paul, Weiss's managing partner criticizing the firm's decision.

-In May 2025, partners Karen Dunn, Bill Isaacson, Jessica Phillips, and Jeannie Rhee departed from Paul, Weiss to start their own firm.
+In May 2025, partners Karen Dunn, Bill Isaacson, Jessica Phillips, and Jeannie Rhee departed from Paul, Weiss to start their own firm, Dunn Isaacson Rhee.
 Partner Damian Williams left Paul, Weiss for Jenner & Block in June 2025.

 Washington, DC-based analyst Nathan Tankus remarked that the "eagerness" shown by powerful law firms to concede to and enter into agreements with the US government is an "early sign" that American institutions are prepared to engage in "systematic appeasement towards Trump's second presidency."

 In August 2025, The New York Times reported that Paul, Weiss was doing free legal work for the United States Department of Commerce.

 In October 2025, Fabio Bertoni of The New Yorker opined that Paul, Weiss's decision to fold in response to Trump's "unlawful executive order" against the law firm was "shocking at the time, and was taken as a signal within the profession of where the 'smart money' was betting" helping to set a tone whereby other powerful institutions struggled to resist Trump's threats.
+Eight other law firms followed Paul Weiss's lead, making deals with the Trump Administration, totaling close to $1 billion in pro bono legal work, for causes supported by Trump.

+A year later, Bloomberg Law reported, in March 2026, that the firm's agreement with the Trump administration had weakened its reputation, and that other law firms struggled to meet the needs of pro bono work no longer performed by Paul, Weiss.

+As a result of its deal with the Trump Administration, the Department of Justice subpoenaed and is investigating Paul, Weiss, in its defense of the White House in the American Bar Association v.
+Executive Office of the President, filed in June 2025.